 - Harvard University (J.D.
 2015); Yale University (B.A. in Political Science 2009)

-- California, New York, and U.S. District Courts for the Northern District of California and the Southern, Eastern, and Western Districts of New York
+- California; New York; U.S. Court of Appeals for the Second Circuit; and U.S. District Courts for the Central and Northern Districts of California and the Southern, Eastern, and Western Districts of New York

 - Intern, Health Care Division, Massachusetts Attorney General's Office (Summer 2013); Paralegal Specialist, Antitrust Division, U.S. Department of Justice (2009-2012)